Hanna Marin: Season 4

-Ravenswood

 Season 5

 With Alison's return to Rosewood, Hanna struggles with her identity and individuality.
 Determined to be her own person, Hanna gets a makeover.
 Her insecurities are not helped when Caleb returns to Rosewood, with secrets of his own, and the pair begin drinking.
 Hanna's drinking causes a rift between her and her friends, especially Aria, when Ella's—Aria's mother— fiancée hits on her.
 When Caleb finally opens up to Hanna, things between them get back to normal.
 Hanna is deeply affected by Mona's apparent death.
-Being accepted into her choice of colleges, Hanna scrambles to collect enough money when her father refuses to pay for her education.
+Being accepted into her choice of college, Hanna scrambles to collect enough money when her father refuses to pay for her education.
 Desperate, and at a loss of other options, Hanna enrolls in a beauty pageant for the cash prize, only to fail miserably.
 Hanna also deals with her mother's infidelity, while trying to foil "A'"s attempts to frame her for Mona's murder.
 "A" finally succeeds in putting Hanna behind bars as an accomplice to Mona's murder.
 She, along with the other girls, are being transported to prison when they are abducted and held captive by "A" in a species of house for hostages.

 Season 6

-Following the events in which 'A' kidnapped Hanna and her friends on their way to the prison and imprisoned them in the Dollhouse, Hanna is showing symptoms of posttraumatic stress disorder, and she relieves herself through anger.
-After a collapse, she destroys her bedroom and temporarily breaks up with Caleb; plus, she does not want to be overly-protected anymore and decides to find out once and for all who "A" really is.
-She starts investigating with Spencer, and gets a list of suspects.
+Following the events in which 'A' kidnapped Hanna and her friends on their way to the prison and imprisoned them in the Dollhouse, Hanna shows symptoms of post-traumatic stress disorder, and she relieves herself through anger.
+After a collapse, she destroys her bedroom and temporarily breaks up with Caleb; plus, she does not want to be overly protected anymore and decides to find out once and for all who "A" really is.
+She starts investigating with Spencer and gets a list of suspects.
 However, none of her suspects is the real one.
-The second person behind "A'" mask is revealed to be CeCe Drake.
-Afterwards, she graduates and moves to New York City with Caleb, who pays her fee for NY Fashion Institute of Technology.
+The second person behind the "A'" mask is revealed to be CeCe Drake.
+Afterwards, she graduates and moves to New York City with Caleb, who pays her fee for the NY Fashion Institute of Technology.
 Hanna embarks into a life that focuses on fashion shows, in which Caleb doesn't seem to fit.
 These fights drive them apart, and they break up once again.
 Years later, Hanna, along with her friends, returns to Rosewood.
-She is now engaged to Jordan and Caleb is dating Spencer, thus letting Hanna uncertain and confused, since she still has feelings for her former boyfriend.
+She is now engaged to Jordan and Caleb is dating Spencer, thus making Hanna uncertain and confused, since she still has feelings for her former boyfriend.
 With her wedding plans moving forward, she questions again if her fiancé is the right decision.
 As a new stalker is starting to get more dangerous, she and Caleb come up with a trap in which Hanna represents the bait.
 Knowing the risks, she admits her true feelings for Caleb, and they kiss.
 The plan goes awry, and Hanna is abducted by the mysterious "A.D."
-The season ends up with Hanna being unconsciously dragged in the church, her state being left unknown.
+The season ends with Hanna being unconsciously dragged to the church, her state being left unknown.